onap/policy-parent/docs/development/devtools/api-s3p.rst

 The 72+ hours stability test will be running the following steps sequentially in multi-threaded loops.
-Thread number is set to 5 to simulate 5 API clients' behaviors (they can be calling the same policy CRUD API simultaneously).
+Thread number is set to 5 to simulate 5 API clients' behaviours (they can be calling the same policy CRUD API simultaneously).
 Each thread creates a different version of the policy types and policies to not interfere with one another while operating simultaneously.
 The point version of each entity is set to the running thread number.